• HOME

 What you will need:

-Here is what you will need to make this little bunny:
+Here is what you will need to crochet your bunny:

 • Berroco Comfort Worsted Weight Yarn in two colours.
 I used: